suncoast-devs/handbook/lessons/career-prep/portfolios.md

 So what information should you provide when showcasing your projects:
 Show the details and the big picture, write a description that gives an overview of the project and add small details about code you are proud you wrote.
 Is it mobile-friendly?
-Talk about what you did to make the transitions between screen-sized work smoothly.
+Talk about what you did to make the transitions between screen-sizes work smoothly.
 Show an example of it working on a mobile device.
 Did you build it with another developer or a team?
 Talk about how you worked together and the lessons you learned during the process.

 ## Building your portfolio from scratch vs. Templates